Preserving Semantics in Textual Adversarial Attacks: Experiments

 \section{Experiments}

-To evaluate our proposed sentence encoder in real attack use cases, we performed some automatic and human-based manual evaluation.
-As explained in Section \ref{sec:intro}, the commonly used attack success rate is fundamentally flawed and is not enough to measure the success of an adversarial attack.
+To evaluate our proposed sentence encoder in real attack use cases, we performed automatic and human-based manual evaluation.
+As explained in \nameref{sec:intro}, the commonly used attack success rate is fundamentally flawed and insufficient to measure the success of an adversarial attack.
 The metric only gives a partial view of the real capability of an attack, obscuring the quality of the semantic similarity constraint on the generated sentences.
 For this reason, we conducted an extensive survey to collect human evaluations of the quality of the attacks generated, which allows us to evaluate the semantic similarity constraint.

 The main goal of our experiments is to study the impact of SPE when used as a semantic similarity constraint in adversarial attacks.
 If this constraint is too strict, only a few high-quality sentences would be accepted as successful attacks, potentially missing many good candidates.
 Inversely, too loose a constraint would produce many low-quality examples.
+We focus our experiments on two widely used attacks: TextFooler \cite{jinBERTReallyRobust2020} and its improved version TFAdjusted \cite{morris-etal-2020-reevaluating}.
+Due to the extensive human evaluation, it would be difficult to experiment with all the other adversarial attacks.
+However, results from these adversarial attacks should be applicable on other adversarial attacks due to their significant similarities.

-We focus our experiments on two widely used attacks: TextFooler \citep{jinBERTReallyRobust2020} and its improved version TFAdjusted \citep{morris-etal-2020-reevaluating}.
-To understand the effect of SPE in existing attacks, we use it as a constraint, together with two other state-of-the-art semantic similarity metrics, the Universal Sentence Encoder (USE) \citep{USE} and BERTScore \citep{zhangBERTScoreEvaluatingText2020}, totaling six attack/sentence encoder pairs.
+To understand the effect of SPE in existing attacks, we use it as a constraint, together with two other state-of-the-art semantic similarity metrics, the Universal Sentence Encoder (USE) \cite{USE} and BERTScore \cite{zhangBERTScoreEvaluatingText2020}, totaling six attack/sentence encoder pairs.